-Our daughter recently let me know that she’s looking forward to visiting fun restaurants when we return to LA.
-You can’t imagine how thrilled I was!
+Our daughter recently let me know that she’s looking forward to visiting cool restaurants when we return to LA.
+You can imagine how thrilled I was!
 We have always dined out with our two, but there were a few years where it was mostly for training and didn’t bring us much joy.
 I’m truly looking forward to enjoying meals out in Los Angeles with older kids!
-I’m so looking forward to revisiting old haunts and finding new favorites together.
+I’m so looking forward to revisiting old haunts and finding new favorites with our kids.

-There are hundreds of hikes around the hills of Los Angeles but my favorite place to hikes are Temescal Canyon and the Will Rogers Trails in Pacific Palisades because they are an easy drive from Santa Monica.
+There are hundreds of hikes around the hills of Los Angeles.
+A couple of my favorite hikes are Temescal Canyon and the nearby Will Rogers Trails in Pacific Palisades because they are an easy drive from Santa Monica.

-The stars are located on both sides of Hollywood Boulevard and Vine street and your kids will likely being closest to the center of the walk where the stars will boast more recognizable names.
+The stars are located on both sides of Hollywood Boulevard and Vine street.
+Your kids will likely enjoy being closest to the center of the walk where the ‘stars’ will boast more recognizable names.
 Hollywood can be crowded, messy and full of street performers so be prepared.
-Scout out a quiet lunch location in advance and plan your exit to finish the day doing a hike to the Hollywood sign or maybe a trip to the Hollywood Bristol Farms for groceries (live like a Hollywood local) before you return to your place.
+Scout out a quiet lunch location in advance and plan your exit.
+Finish the day doing a hike to the Hollywood sign (see #5) or maybe a trip to the Hollywood Bristol Farms for groceries (live like a Hollywood local) before you return to your place.

 If you’re traveling in the summertime, be sure to check out the movie schedule at the Hollywood Forever Cemetery.
 Taking in a movie at a famous cemetery is definitely a unique way to enjoy Los Angeles with older kids.
 Bring a blanket, a picnic meal and even a bottle of wine and enjoy a movie under the stars.
-It’s a load of fun and a great way to take the spookiness out of being in a cemetery at night.
+It’s pretty fun and a great way to take the spookiness out of being in a cemetery at night.

-The Hollywood Bowl outdoor Amphitheatre is simply one of the best (imo) music venues in the US.
-It’s located in the Hollywood Hills and is the summer home of the LA Philharmonic.
+The Hollywood Bowl outdoor Amphitheatre is simply one of the best (IMO) music venues in the US.
+The Hollywood Bowl is located in the Hollywood Hills and is the summer home of the LA Philharmonic.
 There are many special music events like the Sound of Music Sing-A-Long; free weekday open rehearsals; popular bands and World music nights.
 Check the calendar when you plan your visit to LA.
 Pack a picnic lunch and drinks and prepare for an unforgettable experience.
 The Bowl is not to be missed!
 Oh, parking and traffic are awful so make a plan or at least set your expectations.

 Visit Disney Concert Hall for the architecture, stay for one of the special performances that are free for children with the purchase of one adult ticket.

 A day of shopping would drive younger kids crazy!
 Shopping in Los Angeles with older kids though is a whole different experience.
 If you and your kids are looking for the full on LA experience, check out the many famous shopping spots in LA.
 Rodeo Drive in Beverly Hills followed by a cool beverage or tapas at a ‘classically LA’ restaurant.
 For us, I’m planning Matsuhisa for sushi and Mason Richard for pastries and espresso!
 Abbot Kinney Blvd. for one of a kind storefronts and small brands in Venice.
 Montana Avenue in Santa Monica for upscale fashion and smaller brands.
 Brentwood Country Mart offers boutique shopping with a small town feel.
 Malibu Country Mart is enjoyable for its open air setting and Cali style shops.

 If your kids like running, jumping and climbing things, you’ll want to pay a visit to one of the top parkour gyms in the US with 3 LA locations.
-The coaches are professional athletes who want to share movement and play with every kid and adult they coach.
+The coaches are professional athletes who want to share movement and play with every kid and adult they train.
 We visit Tempest every time we’re in LA and it’s always a highlight of our trip.
 If you visit the Northridge location, I recommend King’s Burgers and Got Sushi for a bite after Tempest!